JoshuaDodds/daren-sns-gateway/README.md

 # Daren-SNS Bridge

 ### Disclaimer
 This project is about as bleeding edge alpha as you can get.
+It's important to understand that this integration reports only basic metrics from the non-Daren battery module but not error statuses charging/discharging machine status.
+This means that if this one module has any kind of internal failure its own BMS will protect bad behaviour but this failure will not be reported to the master battery and therefore the connected Victron system will be unaware of the single module failt state as well.
 Update: As of the time of this writing (Jan 31 2025), this has been running for several days without any issue.

 ## Overview